-- A. Student reads appropriate sections from the Learning Materials/Resources. - B. Student answers the questions listed in the didactic assessments by researching the learning materials/resources for the course and correctly citing the sources and page numbers for each of their answers. - C. Student presents the answers to the questions listed in the didactic assessments for review by preceptor. - D. Student participates in preceptor elaboration/discussion of didactic assessments. - E. In the case that the required texts are more than 5 years old, the student must research, prepare & present a summary of current best midwifery care/practices appropriate to the topic of the course from a current journal article/study, less than 5 years old. - F. Student participates in recommended role-playing and/or clinical interactions
+- A. Student reads appropriate sections from the Learning Materials/Resources. - B. Student answers the questions listed in the didactic assessments by researching the learning materials/resources for the course and correctly citing the sources and page numbers for each of their answers. - C. Student presents the answers to the questions listed in the didactic assessments for review by preceptor. - D. Student participates in preceptor elaboration/discussion of didactic assessments. - E. Student participates in recommended role-playing and/or clinical interactions